SQL Server SELECT

 • Second, specify the table name and its schema in the FROM clause.

-When processing the SELECT statement, SQL Server first processes the FROM clause, followed by the SELECT clause, even though the SELECT clause appears first in the query:
+When processing the SELECT statement, SQL Server first processes the FROM clause, followed by the SELECT clause, even though the SELECT clause appears before the FROM clause:

 SQL Server SELECT - clause order evaluation